paser-group/ICPColocation/SELF_NOTES.md

 uses a template file using `template()` for `file{}` `content => template('nginx/ssl.conf.erb')`.
 The ERB file has a hard-coded SSL cipher that is an example of a hard-coded secret.
 So we need to check for SSL cipher or SSH keys in ERB files as well.

+> Upon further inspection the content of the template file is not a hard-coded secret , rather what ciphers need to be enabled.
+We will not tackle this.

 ### Openstack Exploration, Sep 30 2020